The Human Edge: Future-Proofing Teams

 • Everyday leadership behaviors, regardless of title: leading from the front, beside, and from behind

-• Building and sustaining curiosity as a learnable, practical habit that leads to critical thinking and a more profound sense of agency
+• Building and sustaining curiosity as a learnable, practical habit

 • The simplicity and outsized value of effective communication skills like active listening and evocative questioning